Healing my skin and learning self-love on the way.

 Here’s a preview of what my skin looked like and what it is now:

-after trying countless ‘anti-acne’ products, steroid creams, harsh peels and visits to doctors and dermatologists who recommended products that never really worked in the long term.
+After trying countless ‘anti-acne’ products, steroid creams, harsh peels and visits to doctors and dermatologists, nothing really helped to treat the root cause.

 It was a vicious cycle of break out —→ dry out —→ peel out (breaking my skin’s barrier and microbiome)